hackclub/hackclub/workshops/Chart Js/README.md

 ---
-name: Chart JS
+name: Charts with Chart.js
 description: Create any kind of chart for your website
 author: '@wollygfx'
 img: 'https://cloud-d661yx1ei.vercel.app/0screen_recording_2020-12-11_at_10.42.35_pm.gif'
 ---

-In this workshop you'll learn how to make a Chart generator using [Chart Js](https://www.chartjs.org), a free open-source JavaScript library for data visualization.
+In this workshop you'll learn how to make a chart generator using [Chart.js](https://www.chartjs.org), a free open-source JavaScript library for data visualization.
 Follow along and see how easy it is!

 Here you can find a [live demo](https://chart-generator-def.wollygfx.repl.co) and here, you will find the [source code](https://repl.it/@wollygfx/Chart-generator-def#index.htmll).